collective/collective.developermanual/source/members/member_basics.rst

 Example::

     buffer = ""

     # Returns list of site usernames
     users = context.acl_users.getUserNames()
     # alternative: get user objects
     #users = context.acl_users.getUsers()

     for user in users:
        print "Got username:" + user

 .. note::

     Zope users, such as *admin*, are not included in this list.

 Getting all *Members* for a given *Role*
 ========================================

 In this example we use the ``portal_membership`` tool.
-We assume that a role called 'Agent' exists and that we already have the context::
+We assume that a role called ``Agent`` exists and that we already have the context::

     from Products.CMFCore.utils import getToolByName